Configure Dataverse virtual entities

 Select New Registration.
 Enter the following information:

 Account type - Enter Any Azure AD directory (single or multi-tenant).

 Redirect URI - Leave blank.

 Make a note of the Application (client) ID value, because you will need it later.

 Create a symmetric key for the application.

 Select Certificates & secrets in the newly created application.

 Select New client secret.

 Select Save.
 A key will be created and displayed.
 Copy this value for later use.

-The AAD application created above will be used by Common Data Service to call Finance and Operations apps.
-As such, it must be trusted by Finance and Operations and associated with a user account with the appropriate rights in Finance and Operations.
-A special service user must be created in Finance and Operations with rights only to the virtual entity functionality, and no other rights.
-After completing this step, any application with the secret of the AAD application create above will be able to call this Finance and Operations environment and access the virtual entity functionality.
+The Azure AD application that you created will be used by Dataverse to call Finance and Operations apps.
+Therefore, it must be trusted by Finance and Operations apps and associated with a user account that has the appropriate rights.
+A special service user that has rights only to the virtual entity functionality must be created in Finance and Operations apps.
+This service user must have no other rights.
+After you complete this step, any application that has the secret of the Azure AD application that you created will be able to call this Finance and Operations apps environment and access the virtual entity functionality.